Adam Walker is a Performance Coach, a new role that Discovery introduced. Adam explains what it entails:

 I sit on the ‘driving up quality’ panel, where we look at different organisational priorities relating to the quality of the services provided and I am also involved in the ‘never events’ panel that looks at lessons learnt from any serious incidents.

 I also help to induct new colleagues and managers ensuring they have the right skills and knowledge to get started.
-I am a Proact Scip instructor supporting teams that have to manage challenging behaviours to hopefully reduce incidents and provide support in a safe way.
+I am a Proact Scip instructor supporting teams that have to manage behaviours of distress to reduce incidents and provide support in a safe way.
 I also provide values based training for staff teams and am a moving and handling assessor.
 So I am always adding to my portfolio of skills.

 So, in short, I have a really diverse and interesting range of things to provide and wear many different hats throughout the week!
 Discovery has been great at enabling me to pick up extra skills and has always encouraged me to develop.